pvginkel/VisualGit/README.markdown

 VisualGit is an extension for Visual Studio 2010 providing a fully functional source control provider without any dependencies other than this extension.

+## Getting started

+After you've installed the extension, it may not be enabled automatically.
+Go to Tools | Options and find the Source Control options page.
+Here you can select the "VisualGit - Git Support for Visual Studio" source control plug-in.

+After enabling the extension, you should provide your name and e-mail address.
+These can be entered on the Source Control | Git Configuration page.

+Last, when you want to communicate with Git servers, you have to provide the location of the certificate you use to communicate with this server.
+This can be done by going to the Source Control |
+Git Environment options page and clicking Edit for Manage Certificates.

 ## Project status

 This project is currently in Alpha state and under heavy development.
 Please report any